This is the multi-page printable view of this section. Click here to print.

 2 - Getting the status information of disk-buffer files

-This section describes getting the status information of the disk-buffer files used in AxoSyslog.
+This section describes how to get status information of the disk-buffer files used in AxoSyslog.

 Command syntax